Great Britain has always been at the forefront of the European arts, and that is even truer when it comes to music.

 Drumming makes for a very fun way to exercise.
 The fitter you are, the easier it is to play for more extended periods, which provides an incentive to stay healthy.

-It’s well noted in the drumming community, with former drummer for The Clash, Nick Headon, pointing out, “Its a physical activity, it stimulates parts of the brain keeping the four limbs doing something different, and it is primaeval as well – drums were the first instrument: before music, people were banging things together.”
+It’s well noted in the drumming community, with former drummer for The Clash, Nick Headon, pointing out, “Its a physical activity, it stimulates parts of the brain keeping the four limbs doing something different, and it is primeval as well – drums were the first instrument: before music, people were banging things together.”

 The physical health benefits of drumming is seen as almost unlimited.
 The constant motion of the upper body and lower body limbs make for an excellent fitness activity.

 Dr Marcus Smith, from Chichester University, recently concluded that an hour of intense drumming could burn about 500 calories.
-Researchers for the Australian International Academic Centre reviewed the metabolic patterns of heavy metal drumming and found that it met the American College of Sports Medicine reccomandations for the development of health-related fitness.
+Researchers for the Australian International Academic Centre reviewed the metabolic patterns of heavy metal drumming and found that it met the American College of Sports Medicine recommendations for the development of health-related fitness.

 But don’t be fooled by the rumours that you need to go extreme to get the full brain-body benefits.
 A number of studies have shown that all types of drumming can decrease stress, decrease blood pressure, and improve your immune system.
 Researchers involved in group drumming added to the list by providing evidence demonstrated it can be used to decrease blood pressure, cortisol and provide relief from chronic pain conditions.
 As you can see, there are no shortages of health benefits to be had from playing the drums.